 - In the Extended Edition, Gimli utters a Dwarfish insulttranslation to Haldir and Aragorn beside him exasperatedly closes his eyes thinking "Just what we needed...".
 The expression on Haldir's face makes it even better.
 He knows exactly what Gimli said.

-- This little gem from an otherwise very serious moment in the first film when Pippin and Merry distract the orcs from Frodo by acting as live bait:Pippin: [happily] It's working!
+- This little gem from an otherwise very serious moment when Pippin and Merry distract the orcs from Frodo by acting as live bait:Pippin: [happily] It's working!

 - During the final battle, Aragorn is grappling with an Uruk-hai as Legolas calmly kills every other one on the screen (half a dozen of them) before finally turning around and shooting the one that's got Aragorn by the neck.

-- Aragorn's horrified WTF face as the Uruk captain pushes himself onto his sword is rather entertaining.
+- Aragorn's horrified face as the Uruk captain pushes himself onto his sword is rather entertaining.

 - One from the end of the first movie.Frodo: I'm going to Mordor alone!